shrimp-18/ESS-Wristband/README.md

 ## 8. Attach a Wrist Strap

 The wrist strap is **not** 3D printed </3
+It's a DIY thing you need to do with a leather sheet.
 Please add a strap to the case!
-(I will be updating this with some better option in futute).
+(I will be updating this with a better option in the future).
 ---

 ## 9. Power On

 If assembled correctly, ESSync should be working!
 YAY!
+---

+## How to Use

+You'll need to calibrate your gand gestures with the watch so it can record those values and stop/start the timer the next time you use it.

 ## Bill of Materials